 We have audited the attached Balance Sheet of Asit C Mehta Financial

-Services Limited as at 31st March 2010, the Profit and Loss account
+Limited as at 31st March 2009, the Profit and Loss account and also the

-and also the Cash Flow statement for the year ended on that date
+Cash Flow statement for the year ended on that date annexed thereto.

-annexed thereto.
-These financial statements are the responsibility of
+These financial statements are the responsibility of the companys

-the companys management.
-Our responsibility is to express an opinion
+management.
+Our responsibility is to express an opinion on these

 We conducted our audit in accordance with the auditing standards